lh3/lh3.github.com/_posts/2015-12-07-bioconda-the-best-package-manager-so-far.md

 (PS: another concern is that conda is a commercial product of [Continuum Analytics][ca].
 What if the company fails to make profit or decides to discontinue conda?
-I know conda is an open-source project, but not every open-source project can heathily grow on its own.)
+I know conda is an open-source project, but not every open-source project can healthly grow on its own.)

 ### My thoughts